Akinori-F-Ebihara/SPRT-TANDEM-PyTorch/README.md

 The subproject name will be suffixed with the EXP_PHASE to prevent contamination of results from different phases.

 ## Hyperparameter Tuning
-Optuna [1] is supported for hyperparameter tuning.
+Our project supports Optuna [3] for hyperparameter tuning.
 To begin, edit the following variables in the [config_definition.py](https://github.com/Akinori-F-Ebihara/SPRT-TANDEM-PyTorch/blob/main/config/config_definition.py):
 - EXP_PHASE: set as "tuning" to enter hyperparameter tuning mode.
 - NUM_TRIALS: set an integer that specifies the number of hyperparameter sets to experiment with.
 - PRUNER_NAME (optional): select a pruner supported by Optuna, or set it to "None."